m-a-h-e/m-a-h-e.github.io/variational_autoencoder.md

 ![Variational Autoencoder](assets/images/variational_autoencoder.png)
 Variational Autoencoder Structure

 A Variational AutoEncoder is trained like a normal autoencoder to minimize the reconstruction loss, but in addition the latent space representation of the dataset is optimized to form a gaussian normal distribution with zero mean and unit variance.
-This can be done by using the [Kullback-Leibler Divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence#Multivariate_normal_distributions) that calculates the distance between two probability distributions and allows to miminize this distance by gradient descent with respect to the encoder parameters.
+This can be done by using the [Kullback-Leibler Divergence](https://en.wikipedia.org/wiki/Kullback%E2%80%93Leibler_divergence#Multivariate_normal_distributions) that calculates the distance between two probability distributions and allows to minimize this distance by gradient descent with respect to the encoder parameters.
 To get a robust latent space representation, latent space vectors are sampled using a gaussian distribution and the decoder is optimized to correctly map these sampled latent space vectors to the original target vectors.
 This adds a stochastic element to the learning process and prevents the VAE - together with the latent space regularisation - from overfitting.
 As a result - after training - the decoder can be used to generate new, better interpolated and more meaningful output data from unseen latent space vectors.

 ## Deriving the Kullback-Leibler Divergence Loss